Support Catalytic Converter Anti-Theft Legislation (H.R. 621/S. 154)

 ISSUE

-Catalytic converters are being stolen at increasingly higher rates due to their valuable metals, such as rhodium, platinum and palladium.
-Gas-powered medium-duty trucks are often targeted by thieves, as many of these vehicles have catalytic converters which can be easily accessed.
-Since catalytic converters are not traceable, there is a lucrative market for these stolen parts.
-These thefts are costing millions of dollars to businesses and individual vehicle owners alike.
-In addition, replacing a catalytic converter is costly and often difficult due to the part’s skyrocketing demand and supply chain shortages.
-Heavy-duty diesel trucks are also vulnerable to theft of their emission control devices known as diesel particulate filters (DPF) and diesel oxidation catalysts (DOC), which contain the same precious metals that attracts thieves to steal catalytic converters.
-Congress should pass the “Preventing Auto Recycling Theft Act” (PART Act), H.R.
-621/S. 154, to help law enforcement combat the theft of emission devices and add emission control systems for heavy-duty trucks to the bill.
+Catalytic converters are attractive targets for thieves due to their precious metals, such as rhodium, platinum and palladium.
+Criminals can easily steal catalytic converters from unattended vehicles, and since catalytic converters are not readily traceable, there is a lucrative market for these stolen parts.
+These thefts are costing millions of dollars to businesses and individual vehicle owners alike and continue to be a significant problem.
+Heavy-duty diesel trucks are also vulnerable to theft of their emission control devices known as diesel particulate filters (DPF) and diesel oxidation catalysts (DOC), which contain the same precious metals that attract thieves to steal catalytic converters.
+Members of Congress should become an original cosponsor of the “Preventing Auto Recycling Theft Act” (PART Act), which would help law enforcement combat the theft of emission control devices by marking these parts and creating a more transparent market that deters their theft.

 BACKGROUND

-As required by the Clean Air Act, catalytic converters reduce toxic emissions from internal combustion engine vehicles.
-Similar to catalytic converters in light-duty vehicles, DPFs/DOCs use precious metals to reduce toxic emissions from heavy-duty vehicles.
-The price of these precious metals has risen sharply, making catalytic converters and DPF/DOCs prime targets for theft.
-The number of catalytic converter thefts increased by nearly 900% between 2019 and 2023.
+As required by the Clean Air Act, catalytic converters reduce toxic emissions from internal combustion engine vehicles using precious metals to remove toxic elements from the exhaust gases.
+Like catalytic converters in light-duty vehicles, DPFs/DOCs use precious metals to reduce toxic emissions from heavy-duty vehicles.
+The price of these precious metals rose sharply during the pandemic, contributing to a nearly 900% increase in theft between 2019 and 2023.
 Stolen catalytic converters can garner anywhere from $20 to $350 on the black market, and DPFs/DOCs can get up to $700, with the replacement cost to vehicle owners averaging over $2,500.
+Stolen catalytic converters are difficult to trace since they lack identification numbers tied to the vehicle, which hampers law enforcement from proving ownership and prosecuting theft.

 KEY POINTS

-- Theft of emission control devices for heavy-duty trucks should be penalized and included in the PART Act, otherwise criminals will shift from stealing catalytic converters to DPFs/DOCs, as these devices contain the identical precious metals sought by thieves.
+- Theft of emission control devices for heavy-duty trucks should be addressed, otherwise criminals will shift from stealing catalytic converters to DPFs/DOCs, as these devices contain the identical precious metals sought by thieves.
 Law enforcement organizations have said that they expect to see DPF/DOC theft rise over the next year.

 - DPFs/DOCs are not currently required to be marked with a VIN or number traceable to a VIN; however, some manufacturers already utilize traceable serial numbers.
 Law enforcement has stated that including such tracing in the legislation is critical to help deter the theft and trafficking of stolen emission control devices since it would make it easier to prosecute criminals.

-- H.R.
-621/S. 154 provides a national framework to help law enforcement combat catalytic converter theft.
-There are currently over 100 state bills addressing catalytic converter thefts, but since this crime frequently involves trafficking stolen parts across state lines, a federal standard is needed to help law enforcement.
+- The PART Act provides a national framework to help law enforcement combat catalytic converter theft.
+Since this crime frequently involves trafficking stolen parts across state lines, a federal standard is needed to help law enforcement.

 Contacts